TheArtyrian/frontiers-fabric/updatelogs/a2025-it-is-a-spooky-month.md

   - Otherwise, it has a 1/5 chance of replacing it
 ### Witch
 - Now has a 2.5% chance to drop its hat
+### Iron Golem
+- Will no longer target Crawlers or Hoglins that have been tamed with Truffles
 ### Misc
 - Loading Screen
   - Will now be colored orange instead of red during the Halloween event (unless monochrome logo is enabled)